sammccord/interview-file-uploader/README.md

 1. User can search for a gif
 2. User can select a gif from search results
-3. Clicking submit will save the gif as a users PFP
+3. Clicking submit will save the gif as a user's PFP (profile pic)

 - How to save the pfp image is up to you.
 One option is to upload to an Adim internal s3 bucket.
 The access keys will be provided along with this prompt.

 ### To set up dev env

-1. clone this repo
+1. Clone this repo
-2. in terminal, run `npm install`
+2. In terminal, run `npm install`
-3. in terminal, run `npm run dev`
+3. In terminal, run `npm run dev`
-4. You now have your nextjs app hot reloading on port 3000
+4. You now have your nextjs app hot-reloading on port 3000

+## How to submit your response

+Upload your response to a private Github repository and give access to [Alexei](https://github.com/amihalopoulos) and [Alex](https://github.com/aloukissas/).
+We should be able to pull your repo and run it locally, just like the instructions above.
+If running your code has any other dependencies (e.g. API keys), please provide them together with your submission.
+You can also deploy your app on [Vercel](vercel.com/) (they offer a free plan).

 ======